Learn why Gartner just named Builder a Cool Vendor

 Right away, you might notice that Qwik needs to create “virtual nodes” in the form of comments.
 So why does Qwik need this information?

-element and projects the route content (Counter) into the layout component.
+• <!--qv q:s q:sref=5 q:key=-->: In this example, a parent Layout component (not shown) is used for routing.
+The parent component creates the <main/> element and projects the route content (Counter) into the layout component.
 So, the framework needs to know where the component projected output should be inserted.
-Qwik needs a virtual node for that.<!--qv q:id=7 q:key=xYL1:zl_0-->
+Qwik needs a virtual node for that.

-).
+• <!--qv q:id=7 q:key=xYL1:zl_0-->: This virtual node represents the Counter component.
+The component requires component props, which are stored in the data section (<script type="qwik/json">).
 The additional attributes are used to cross-reference the props with this virtual node.
 A key point of resumability is that one should be able to re-render a component without the parent component needing to be resumed as well.
 But components get props from the parent, so the props need to be serialized and recoverable so that this component can render independently of others.
-Qwik needs a virtual node for that.<!--qv q:key=H1_0-->
+Qwik needs a virtual node for that.

-: When the counter updates, Qwik needs to be able to update the text node associated with the signal.
+• <!--t=8-->123<!---->: When the counter updates, Qwik needs to be able to update the text node associated with the signal.
 HTML merges neighboring text nodes, and there is no easy way to refer to text nodes.
-So Qwik needs a virtual node for that.q:id/q:sref/t
+So Qwik needs a virtual node for that.

 The complication is that Qwik streams the data to the client.
 Qwik can’t determine that a component is static (and therefore not needed) until after Qwik sees the whole application because there could be some component later on that could do some sneaky stuff.
 Qwik is forced to generate this extra content just-in-case™.